Prosecution of accused mosque gunman would be country's first under Terrorism Suppression Act

 And a constitutional law expert says, if convicted, the accused gunman could spend the rest of his life behind bars.

-However, the new terrorism charge will not make a "great deal of difference" to the alleged gunman's overall sentence, Wellington barrister Graeme Edgele told the Herald.
+However, the new terrorism charge will not make a "great deal of difference" to the alleged gunman's overall sentence, Wellington barrister Graeme Edgeler told the Herald.

 "The murder charge is the most serious one, for the murder charge you can get life without parole.